Treatments for Melanoma

 Treatment plans include one or more of the following treatments.
 These treatments all have a variety of side effects and possible complications, which can be serious.
 Talk to your doctor to be sure you understand all the benefits and risks of the following treatments:

-- Clinical trialsstudy new medications and treatments.
-Clinical trials are developed in the course of cancer research.
-Many melanoma patients benefit from clinical trials, especially if their cancer is not responding to conventional treatments or they have unmanageable side effects.
+Clinical trials study new medications and treatments.
+Clinical trials are developed to advance cancer research.
+Many melanoma patients are enrolled in clinical trials, especially if their cancer is not responding to conventional treatments or they have unmanageable side effects.